-A stock index is a compilation of stocks constructed in such a manor to track a particular market, sector, commodity, currency, bond, or other asset.
+A stock index is a compilation of stocks constructed in such a manner to track a particular market, sector, commodity, currency, bond, or another asset.
 For example, the NDX is an index that tracks the largest 100 non-financial companies listed on the NASDAQ.

 Indexes are designed to track a particular market or asset.
 For example, the Gold and Precious Metals Index (XAU) consists of companies that mine gold and other precious metals.
 The logic is that if you buy the stocks in the index, you will gain exposure to the gold mining sector without having to buy shares in every single gold mining company in the world.
 The shares in the XAU are representative of the gold mining industry as a whole.

 Index-weighting is how the shares in an index basket are allocated; basically how the index is designed.
 For example, a price-weighted index has different amounts of shares for each stock based on price.
 A stock worth $20 would have 1 share, where a stock worth $5 would have 4 shares to make it equal to the $20 stock.

 Another type of weighting is based on market capitalization.
 The shares of each stock in a cap-weighted index are based on the market value of the outstanding shares.
 There are also revenue-weighted indexes, fundamentally-weighted indexes, and even float-adjusted indexes.

 Indexes are a nice way to gain exposure to certain markets or sectors without having to corner the market in stocks.
 It’s easier to buy a commodity index instead of buying barrels of oil, some cattle, and a few bags of wheat.
 You can gain exposure to the overall performance of a market by buying the appropriate index basket.